 For example, elevations of structures and grades determine drainage, which ultimately determines how water moves (or doesn’t move) on the property.
-This most certainly affects plant health (among other things).
+This affects everything, including plant health.

-Look at it this way.
 Site engineering is so important there is a separate profession (civil engineer) dedicated to it.

 For example, the finished height of the refurbished tennis court would dictate the floor height of the proposed cabana.
 How the surface between the tennis court and cabana would drain was a major consideration.

-In the picture to the left (click to enlarge) you can see a white outline and ribbon.
+In the picture above you can see a white outline and ribbon.
 This represents the location for the cabana, which will sit next to the tennis court.

 The homeowners wanted the cabana to have certain amenities because this part of the yard was a considerable distance from the house.